AlexH-UB/Citation-Tracker/README.md

 * [x] Write correct functions to store articles
 * [ ] Find URL to BibTex python library and integrate it
 * [ ] Design Icon
+* [ ] Small list widget with all tags sorted by popularity

 ---